MiltonGreat/Indoor-Robot-Navigation/README.md

 # Indoor Robot Navigation with Reinforcement Learning

-This project explores data obtained from navigating a real robot in indoor settings.
-The dataset is instrumental for developing navigation algorithms, performing feature engineering, and implementing reinforcement learning (RL) models to train a robot to adapt and navigate autonomously.

-### Overview

-The primary objective of this project is to process robot navigation data and use it to train machine learning and reinforcement learning models.
-These models aim to:

-- Predict the surface type (smooth or rough).
-- Train a robot to navigate effectively using RL algorithms like Proximal Policy Optimization (PPO).
-- Visualize important metrics and insights from the navigation data.
+This project delves into the intersection of robotics and machine learning, leveraging Reinforcement Learning (RL) to enable autonomous robot navigation in indoor environments.
+By combining surface type classification with the Proximal Policy Optimization (PPO) algorithm, the project demonstrates how robots can adapt dynamically to varying terrains and obstacles, paving the way for smarter navigation systems.

 ### Dataset